MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 10: 16.10.19
+* First 10 days!
+Yay!
+* 20% on Udemy React course.
+* Studied recursion.
+I read about it in Eloquent Javascript, and looked up several videos to get a better understanding of it.
+It's a bit difficult to grasp.
+In short: a function that calls itself inside of the function body.
+Can be used as an alternative to loops.
+* Added cards to Anki.
+* fCC updated their pages and curriculum!

 ## Day 9: 15.10.19
 * Learned more about states and about the differences between state and props.
 * Finished several challenges.